ChenJustIT/Hollywood-movies_by_R-PowerBI_Project/README.md

-# Hollywood-movies_by_R-PowerBI
+# Hollywood_movies

 ## Aim:
-To analyze the performance of Hollywood movies
+To analyze the performance of Hollywood movies with **cleansing data by R and creating visuals by Power BI**

 ## Source:
 InformationIsBeautiful.net